$52K Bitcoin price triggers rally in large caps like Litecoin, Stellar and Bitcoin Cash By Cointelegraph - Up News Info

 (BTC) has been the uncontested cryptocurrency market leader since its creator launched the digital asset in 2009 and to date, it continues to be the dominant force in the industry.

-This truth was put on display on Sep.
-6 when BTC price rose to the $52,000 level and ignited a market-wide rally that lifted the price of small- and large-cap altcoins.
+This truth was put on display on Sept.
+6, when the price of Bitcoin rose to the $52,000 level and ignited a market-wide rally that lifted the price of small- and large-cap altcoins.

 Disclaimer: Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.